USEPA/CMAQ/UTIL/chemmech/README.md

 | E or L | Is the model species an explicit compound and Lumped (aggregrate) of several compounds? | Lumped infers averaging assumptions in the species' chemistry |
 | DTXSID | Label identifies the species in Distributed Structure-Searchable Toxicity database of the US EPA | Also found at the US EPA's CompTox Chemistry Dashboard |
 | SMILES | Character String describing the chemical structure and composition | **Upper case required for determining elemental composition** |

+When _NAMELISTS\_LIST\_ATOMS_ equals False, an ASCII file defined by the ATOMS_FILE environment variable contains the information in comma deliminated format.
+The file gives the information in one of two ways.
+One way, a SMILES table, uses the content listed in Table 2.
+The second way, a brakedown table, brakes down each chemistry species versus elements listed in the ATOM_FILE's header line as in Figure 1.
+Different ATOMS_FILEs can list different number and order of chemical elements.

 <center> Figure 1.
 ATOMS_FILE using a species brakedown table </center>